 - Gluten-Free Flour – While I recommend using Cup4Cup in my gluten-free pie crust, you can use any gluten-free flour blend for the gluten-free streusel topping.
 I typically use Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour for my streusel, which is a bit more cost effective than Cup4Cup.

 - Melted Butter – For the crumble topping, you want to make sure that the butter is melted but NOT hot.
 I let it cool for 5-10 minutes before stirring it with the gluten-free flour, sugars and spices.
-If it’s too hot it will melt the sugar and it can create a greasy gluten-free crumb topping, which is not as tasty.
+If the butter is too hot it will melt the sugars and create a greasy topping rather than a crumbly one.

 Recipe FAQs